JuraszekL/OTC_Project/README.md

 # Functionality

-Current version - v1.0.0
+Current version - v1.1.0

 In this version OTC is able to:

 - search for available wifi access points and represent the results on the screen.
 Each one AP within the list shows SSID name, signal strength and informs that AP is protected or not.
 - connect with chosen AP, show details about connected AP
-- ask user to enter AP password, save encrypted password, search and decrypt saved password if exists
+- ask user to enter AP password, save encrypted password to internal file
+- search, decrypt and use saved password to connect with AP
 - delete saved password for chosen AP
 - get current time, timezone and basic weather data for current location
 - get detailed weather data for current location
-- change color theme without reseting the device
+- change and store color theme without reseting the device
-- change backlight brightness from UI
+- change and stotre backlight brightness from UI
-- store various settings in Non-Volatile Storage memory and load it during startup
-- play simple sounds with buzzer
+- change, store, and play 4 different alarms with buzzer sound

 # Milestones

 The project is still under development.
 Next milestones are:

-- add alarm function
+- add OTA firmware update

+The features that might be add in future are:

 - add RTC and low-power support
 - add Li-Ion battery management
-- add OTA firmware update
 - add statistics screen
 - add logfile